angelamchoi/card-game/README.md

 To play, access the browser based game here:
 (https://angelamchoi.github.io/card-game/)

-Match the correct cards before the time runs out.
+Match the same cards.
 When there is a correct match, the user will solve a multiplication problem and will receive extra points.
-Enjoy your daily dose of math :)
+Enjoy your daily dose of math😀

 Good luck!

-## Next Steps
+## 📓Next Steps
 The follow are the next steps in improving the matching card game:

 - Allow players to save their progress when they return back to their game
 - Include different levels such as medium and difficult
 - Make it mobile responsive
+- Include various math operations (add, sub, multi, divide) and allow users to choose which operation they want to play

-## Development Process
+## 🛠️⚙️Development Process
 The browser based game was developed, this section will cover the following topics:

 1. Project Requirements